metamn/react/content/blog/four-types-of-responsiveness-in-react/index.md

 ---
-title: Four types of responsiveness in React
+title: "Four types of responsiveness in React"
 date: "2018-12-14"
 ---